EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 >
 > Rewards for average ADA holder of 1,000 ADA = **Decrease of 0.009**

+A common misconception is that the increasing K to 1,000 will lead to delegators getting half the rewards.
+People logically get to this conclusion, observing that cutting the saturation cap in half means half the number of blocks in an Epoch (5 days).
+However, what is often misunderstood is that, while the pool mints half the number of blocks, the SPO is now splitting rewards with half the number of ADA delegated.
+So the block rewards per ADA delegated will be split with half the ADA.Esimates show delegator rewards would decrease each epoch about 0.000002 per ADA delegated.
+The differenc over a year would be 0.000146 per ADA (0.000002 x 73 epochs = 0.000146 ADA) This slight difference is due to the pool fix fee.

+###### Esitmates based on Epoch 567 using these variables:

+> K=500 Saturation level = ~75 million
+> K=1,000 Saturation level = ~37.5 million
+> Pool Fixed fee = 170
+> Block minted in Epoch of a fully saturated pool = ~60
+> Block rewards per block = ~350 ADA

 [^19]: "Misconception: if K is raised to 1,000 pool rewards and SPO revenue will be cut in half" [https://incentives.solutions/misconception-if-k-is-raised-to-1-000-pool-rewards-and-spo-revenue-will-be-cut-in-half/](https://incentives.solutions/misconception-if-k-is-raised-to-1-000-pool-rewards-and-spo-revenue-will-be-cut-in-half/)

 According to the Cardano Constitution one of the overall goals of Economic parameters is to: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain"[^13] (Appendix I, Section 2.2: #2) According to the Constitution one Core Metric for Economic Parameters is the "Number and health of stake pools"[^14] (Appendix I, Section 2.2: Core Metrics)